lordmilko/DllExports/README.md

 ## Tips

+* You cannot use projects that generate Portable PDB files together with DllExports in Visual Studio 2017.
+Something about the modifications that dnlib (which DllExports uses internally) makes upsets Visual Studio when it goes to load the modified PDB file, and crashes the entire program.
+As such, DllExports will throw an error if it detects you are using portable/embedded PDB files in Visual Studio 2017, and recommend you use `<DebugType>full</DebugType>` instead.
+Newer versions of Visual Studio do not have this issue.
+It's not clear whether Visual Studio 2017 or dnlib is failing to follow the Portable PDB file format properly.
+Legacy style projects default to *full* PDB files, while SDK style projects default to *portable*.
 * Don't use types types external to your assembly or the CLR in the method signature of your exports. e.g. do not use the `HRESULT` type from [ClrDebug](https://github.com/lordmilko/ClrDebug).
 The runtime is not in a position to load external assemblies when your export is called.
-You can however use types defined in the same assembly that your export is defined in
+You can however use types defined in the same assembly that your export is defined in.
     * Once an external assembly has been loaded, it is safe to use types in external external assemblies in subsequently called exports
 * You can force architecture specific files to be placed in an architecture specific subdirectory by setting `DllExportsArchitectureNameFormat` to something like `{arch}\{name}.{arch}` i.e. `Foo.dll` compiled for AMD64 will go to `x64\Foo.x64.dll`
 * When multi-targeting, you can conditionally generate unmanaged exports for compatible assemblies as follows